sf-wdi-35/github-collaboration/readme.md

 What makes a branch special in git is that we're always on a specific branch.
 When we commit, the current branch HEAD moves forward to the new commit.
 Another way to say that is the HEAD always stays at the tip of the branch.

 Terminology: HEAD is simply a reference to the current or most recent commit!
+To view HEAD:

+`$ cat .git/HEAD`

 <img src="https://www.atlassian.com/git/images/tutorials/collaborating/using-branches/01.svg" width="70%">

+To create a new branch:

+ ` $ git checkout -b branch-name`

+To switch to existing branch:

+ ` $ git checkout branch-name`

+To view list of all branches in a repo and see which branch you are on at the moment:

+ ` $ git branch`

+ To delete a branch:

+ ` $ git branch -D branch-name`

 ###Q. Why is branching an important part of git?